 Just because your financial philosophies differ, of course, does not mean your relationship is doomed.
 Lauren Papp, a psychologist and professor at the University of Wisconsin-Madison, who has co-authored studies on money and relationships, said in an interview that a “spender” and a “saver” can “balance each other out,” so long as they each know what to expect.2

 Added bonus: By leveling with your mate early and often, you are also better positioned to play to your strengths.
 If your husband is more organized than you, for example, it might make sense for him to manage the monthly budget, while you (with your interest in stocks and bonds) handle the long-term investing.

 Keeping secrets from your partner (about anything) is a sure-fire way to shatter trust.
 But a surprising number of couples hide what they spend from their spouse.

-A 2018 Harris Poll on behalf of the National Endowment for Financial Education (NEFE) found 41 percent of couples who have combined their finances in a current or past relationship admit to committing “financial infidelity” against their partner.
+A 2021 poll from the National Endowment for Financial Education (NEFE) found 43 percent of couples who have combined their finances in a current or past relationship admit to committing “financial infidelity” against their partner.
 That includes hiding either a purchase, bank account, statement, bill or cash from their partner or spouse.3

 3. The dollar-bill dictator

 When one party controls the cash flow, the relationship can become unbalanced — even paternalistic — which breeds resentment all around.
 The bill payer is forced to budget solo, a significant burden, and the other is in the position of having to ask for cash.
 Not fun.

 “We want to know that we’re in this relationship together with our partner,” said Papp, who is also director of the UW Couples Lab.
 “Therefore, money may reflect equity in the relationship.”